spencertipping/ni/README.md

 ### `ni` is efficient for big and small data
 `ni` can process terabytes or petabytes of data in constant space, and knows about things like GNU `sort`'s `--compress-program` option to make it possible to process more data than will fit on disk.
+It can interoperate with Hadoop and self-install on workers if you have a cluster available.
 Commands written in `ni` are typically as fast or faster than hand-written equivalents.

 `ni` can process full datasets on one machine, e.g.
 [Wikipedia (~40GB)](https://en.wikipedia.org/wiki/Wikipedia:Database_download),